Axway/mft-convert/content/en/docs/TransferCFT/concepts/SEND_command/Send_group_of_files_CL.md

 The processing performed is of two types, depending on the operating system of the remote site.
 The type of remote site is characterized by the SYST parameter in the CFTPART command.
-Sites are said to be mono- platform when the same operating system is used by both partners.
+Sites are said to be mono-platform when the same operating system is used by both partners.

 ### Types of group file transfers